Get

 Height: 25 – 27.5 inches

 Akitas are an ancient Japanese breed known for their loyal and courageous temperaments.
-They are a type of spitz-breed that was developed to herd, guard, and hunt.
-Akitas look similar to Shiba Inus, but they are the larger of the two and bigger boned.
-They are highly intelligent dogs that are protective over their families.
+They are a type of spitz-breed developed to herd, guard, and hunt.
+Akitas look similar to Shiba Inus, but they are the larger of the two and have bigger bones.
+They are highly intelligent dogs that are protective of their families.

 In Japan, Akitas are considered a symbol of protection, wealth, and good health.
 They have earned a spot on this list because they do not bark much unless they have a good reason to.